CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/05-ACCESS-WORKSPACE-USING-WVD-CLIENT.md

-# **Exercise 4: Access the Published Applications/ Desktop using WVD Client**
+# **Exercise 4: Access the Published Applications and Desktop using WVD Desktop Client**

-In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using WVD client
+In this exercise, we will access the Desktop and RemoteApps assigned to us in the previous exercise using WVD Desktop client.

 ## **Task 1: Access the Published Applications**